RafetKandar/Python-CNN-Classification-Mnist/README.md

 Mnist

-The MNIST database of handwritten digits has a training set of 60,000 examples, and a test set of 10,000 examples.
+The mnist_train.csv file contains the 60,000 training examples and labels.
+The mnist_test.csv contains 10,000 test examples and labels.
+Each row consists of 785 values: the first value is the label (a number from 0 to 9) and the remaining 784 values are the pixel values (a number from 0 to 255).

 About Dataset

 <ul>

-<li> train-images-idx3-ubyte.gz: training set images (9912422 bytes).</li>

-<li> train-labels-idx1-ubyte.gz: training set labels (28881 bytes).</li>

-<li> t10k-images-idx3-ubyte.gz: test set images (1648877 bytes)</li>

-<li> t10k-labels-idx1-ubyte.gz: test set labels (4542 bytes).</li>
+  <h3> The dataset consists of two files: </h3>

+<ol> mnist_train.csv</ol>

+<ol> mnist_test.csv</ol>

 </ul>

 ### Result
 <img src = "img/result(acc-loss).PNG"></img>

-You can have this dataset from : https://www.kaggle.com/hojjatk/mnist-dataset
+You can have this dataset from : https://www.kaggle.com/oddrationale/mnist-in-csv